Home

 You'll need to use your finger or a utensil to scrape the vanilla beans into the mix.

 Now add just enough non-dairy milk to give your blender the bite it needs to bring everything together.
-About a cup of non-dairy milk per cup of frozen banana slices is a good amount, but try to start with just a bit less - you can always add a bit more if you need to.
+About a cup of non-dairy milk per cup of frozen banana slices is a good amount, but try starting with just a bit less - you can always add a bit more if needed.

 We typically use almond milk.